alibaba/bifrostui/packages/bui-core/src/CollapsePanel/index.en-US.md

 ### Implementing Accordion Mode with activeKeys

-By setting activeKeys, you can manually specify which panels are currently expanded.
-By setting accordion to true, you enable accordion mode.
+By setting activeKeys, you can manually specify the currently expanded panel, and by setting accordion, enable accordion mode.

 ```tsx
 import { CollapsePanel } from '@bifrostui/react';